 I love the food in this Rotorua restaurant although I see that it has had mixed reviews.

-In all the times that I have been, whether for lunch or dinner, I have found the meals to be delicious, tasty and filling.
+I have always found the meals to be delicious, tasty and filling.

 If you don't want to eat in they also have a takeaway service around the side of the building utilising the same kitchen.

 Mon/Tue/Thu/Fri/Sat 12pm-2.30pm & 5pm-10pm